Bio

 Holland, Laura, “Artist Profile, Holly Lynton,” Preview Massachusetts Magazine, July 2011.

-McQuaid, Cate, “A Focused Look at Some Fresh Viewpoints,” Photography Review, Boston Globe, 7 June, 2011.
+McQuaid, Cate, “A Focused Look at Some Fresh Viewpoints,” Photography Review, The Boston Globe, 7 June, 2011.

 Gordon, Margery, “Holly Lynton, Galerie Schuster, Miami,” National Reviews section, ARTnews, February 2011.